NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   ``--connect-retry-max`` option).
 Both TCP client and server will simulate a SIGUSR1 restart signal if either side resets the connection.

-  OpenVPN is designed to operate optimally over UDP, but TCP capability is provided for situations where UDP cannot be used.
+  spotify is designed to operate optimally over UDP, but TCP capability is provided for situations where UDP cannot be used.
 In comparison with UDP, TCP will usually be somewhat less efficient and less robust when used over unreliable or congested networks.